abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-gke-ingress-controller.md

 kubectl apply -f http_router.yaml -n $NAMESPACE
 ```

-Now wait a few minutes for GCE to apply the new configuration and reconnect to your desktop, the connection shouldn't drop after 30 seconds anymore.
+Now wait a few minutes for GCE to apply the new configuration.
+After reconnecting to your desktop, the connection should no longer drop after 30 seconds.

-> NB : By using this method with GKE ingress controller, the reverse proxy does forward the client source IP to your cluster, so there is no additional manipulations to do for that.
+> **Note:** By using this method with the GKE ingress controller, the reverse proxy forwards the client's source IP to your cluster, so no additional configuration is required for that purpose.